plchld/Machine-Learning/README.md

 # Machine-Learning-tests
-Here are the various projects I do and did in machine learning
+Here are some old beginner projects I did on ML

 The Folder CIFAR Analysis contains the latest files.